-Since its beginning in September 2016, the Department of Processing and Recycling (I.A.R.) of RWTH Aachen University is part of the New-Mine consortium, which includes 10 core partners from academia and industry as well as seven associated partners.
+Since its beginning in September 2016, the Department of Anthropogenic Material Cycles of RWTH Aachen University is part of the New-Mine consortium, which includes 10 core partners from academia and industry as well as seven associated partners.
 The scope of I.A.R. is to process mechanically the excavated waste and develop a model that allows to assess the potential of landfills as a source of secondary raw materials.

 Further information about the project and the research focus of the 15 PhD students that are involved in the New-Mine Project can be found at the New-Mine website.

 This project has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement No 721185.